Wagon fort: Czechs and Hussites

 In the 15th century, during the Hussite Wars, the Hussites developed tactics of using the tabors, called vozová hradba in Czech or Wagenburg by the Germans, as mobile fortifications.
-It was first used in Battle of Nekmíř.
+It was first used in the Battle of Nekmíř.
 When the Hussite army faced a numerically superior opponent, the Bohemians usually formed a square of the armed wagons, joined them with iron chains, and defended the resulting fortification against charges of the enemy.
 Such a camp was easy to establish and practically invulnerable to enemy cavalry.
 The etymology of the word tabor may come from the Hussite fortress and modern day Czech town of Tábor, which itself is a name derived from biblical Jezreel mountain Tabor (in Hebrew תבור).

-The crew of each wagon consisted of 18 to 21 soldiers: 4 to 8 crossbowmen, 2 handgunners, 6 to 8 soldiers equipped with pikes or flails, 2 shield carriers and 2 drivers.
+The crew of each wagon consisted of 18 to 21 soldiers: 4 to 8 crossbowmen, 2 handgunners, 6 to 8 soldiers equipped with pikes or flails, 2 shield carriers, and 2 drivers.
 The wagons would normally form a square, and inside the square would usually be the cavalry.
 There were two principal stages of the battle using the wagon fort: defensive and counterattack.
 The defensive part would be a pounding of the enemy with artillery.
 The Hussite artillery was a primitive form of a howitzer, called in Czech a houfnice, from which the English word howitzer comes.
-Also, they called their guns the Czech word píšťala (hand cannon), meaning that they were shaped like a pipe or a fife, from which the English word pistol is possibly derived.
-When the enemy would come close to the wagon fort, crossbowmen and hand-gunners would come from inside the wagons and inflict more casualties on the enemy at close range.
-There would even be stones stored in a pouch inside the wagons for throwing whenever the soldiers were out of ammunition.
+Furthermore, they called their guns the Czech word píšťala (hand cannon), in that they were shaped like a pipe or a fife, from which the word pistol is possibly derived.
+When the enemy approached near enough, crossbowmen and hand-gunners emerge from the wagons and inflict more casualties at close range.
+There would even be stones stored in a pouch inside the wagons for throwing should the soldiers run out of ammunition.
 After this huge barrage, the enemy would be demoralized.
-The armies of the anti-Hussite crusaders were usually heavily armored knights, and Hussite tactics were to disable the knight's horses so that the dismounted (and slow) knights would be easier targets for the ranged men.
-Once the commander saw it fit, the second stage of battle would begin.
-Men with swords, flails, and polearms would come out and attack the weary enemy.
-Together with the infantry, the cavalry in the square would come out and attack.
-At this point, the enemy would be eliminated or very nearly so.
+The armies of the anti-Hussite crusaders were usually heavily armored knights.
+Hussite tactics were to disable the knights' horses so that the dismounted (and ponderous) knights would be easier targets.
+Once the commander saw fit, the second stage of battle would begin.
+Men with swords, flails, and polearms would spring out and attack the weary enemy.
+Alongside this infantry, cavalry would leave the square and strike.
+The enemy would be eliminated, or very nearly so.